jas0nmjames/jas0nmjames.github.io/README.md

 - Spend more time publishing content than organizing it.

 I'll probably still use Apple reminders or Microsoft tasks or Google reminders for day to day list creation, but I want to get away from *any* note-taking outside of the model above.

+## Licensing

+Source code is licensed under the MIT license.

+Contents of this site are © Copyright 2019 Jason M. James.
+All rights reserved.